 Many on the left have the uncanny ability to falsely accuse others of racism while revealing their own race-based bigotry at the same time.
 Tlaib’s comments implied that Patton was unable to make decisions for herself because she is a black woman who has aligned herself with President Trump.
 Apparently, blacks are only more than mere “props” when they agree with leftist ideas.

 To his credit, Rep. Cummings defended Meadows and allowed Tlaib to clarify her remarks.
 The Hill recently reported that Meadows and Tlaib patched things up after a hug on the house floor.
 Makes you want to break out a guitar and sing “Kumbaya,” doesn’t it?

 Will They Stop The Hypocrisy?

 The Democrats have won many victories by unfairly accusing their political opponents of being bigots.
 But over and over again, members of the party have shown that they have their own issues with racism.
 Unfortunately, this is not likely to curb their race-baiting tendencies.
 After all, why would they stop when it has worked for them in the past?
-But if the 2016 election is any indication, this strategy may no longer be as effective as it has previously been, and the left may eventually be forced to find a new tactic that will appeal more to American voters.We value your comments!
-Please weigh in on our comment section below.
+But if the 2016 election is any indication, this strategy may no longer be as effective as it has previously been, and the left may eventually be forced to find a new tactic that will appeal more to American voters.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com